Chrislee1996/CourseSearch-Client/README.md

 * Users can filter courses that they added themselves

-* Users can add courses that they want to do to their profile and they can browse through these courses via their profile

 * Users can filter out if the courses are from a college insitute or not

-* A category bar that will filter courses by subject (ex. math, arts, buisness, etc..)
+* A tag bar that will filter courses by subject (ex. math, arts, buisness, etc..)

+* Users of the course should be able to leave a review and other users can comment on the review if they argree or not